What Is a Romanian deadlift, anyway?

 Because you can use lighter weight, it puts RDLs put less stress on your lumbar spine.

-However, if you do have back pain, seek medical advice before attempting deadlifts or it’s Romanian cousin.
+However, if you do have back pain, seek medical advice before attempting deadlifts or a Romanian cousin.

 - Trapezus: Your traps get their name from their shape.
 They are your big upper back muscles that are shaped like trapezoids.
 Your traps help control your shoulder blades and balance your head’s weight by maintaining the cervical spine.